-nu will perform Schism on its October 24th, 2013 concert.
+nu ensemble performed Schism on its October 24th, 2013 concert.

 Composer David Biedenbender was born in 1984 in Waukesha, Wisconsin.
 His first musical collaborations were in rock and jazz bands as an electric bassist and in wind and jazz bands as a bass trombone and euphonium player.
 A musical omnivore and a passionate collaborator, David is inspired by a diverse array of interests and experiences, and he seeks to fuse the energy and clarity of those influences with his own musical language.
 His present creative interests include working with everyone from classically trained musicians to improvisers, acoustic chamber music to large ensembles, and interactive electronic interfaces to live brain data.
 David Biedenbender’s Website